Another building evacuated; search goes on at collapse site | Science-Environment

 The discovery of the girl's remains was especially hard on rescuers, Levine Cava said.

+Compounding the hardship, six firefighters from one of Florida's search and rescue task forces have tested positive for COVID-19, Miami-Dade fire chief Alan Cominsky said.
+That team has been demobilized and the firefighters isolated.

+“Unfortunately this is another challenge, but that's something that we've been dealing with over the past year,'' Cominsky said.

 The mayor also said she signed an emergency order to demolish the remaining part of the building once engineers have signed off on it.
-She said the order was signed now so that the demolition can move quickly once a date is set.
-It will likely be weeks before the demolition is scheduled, officials said.
+Miami-Dade Fire Rescue Assistant Fire Chief Ray Jadallah told family members during a Saturday morning briefing that demolition could begin as soon as Sunday of the remaining portion of the condo complex.

+Worries have intensified over the past week that the damaged structure could come tumbling down on its own, causing a danger for the crews below and complicating the search for victims.

+Jadallah said the remnants of the demolished building would be removed immediately after with the intent of clearing the debris to give rescuers access for the first time to the garage area of the collapsed building that is the focus of the search.
+Access to the garage could give officials a clearer picture of the voids that might exist in the rubble and could harboring survivors.

 No one has been rescued since the first hours after the June 24 collapse.
 Authorities are also preparing in case Hurricane Elsa — now in the eastern Caribbean — brings strong winds to South Florida.
 Search efforts have already been stopped briefly several times because of inclement weather.

-"We will try to go as long as we can, but you can see from different periods of inclement weather we've had, we have stopped," Miami-Dade Fire Chief Alan Cominsky said.
+“We will try to go as long as we can, but you can see from different periods of inclement weather we've had, we have stopped,” Cominsky said.

 Officials did not immediately release details about the structural problems that prompted Friday's evacuation in North Miami Beach, but Crestview Towers had reported millions of dollars in damage from 2017's Hurricane Irma.